-The number of processing units allocated to the additional pool that are in use, over Used the selected time range.
+The number of processing units allocated to the additional pool that are in use, over Used over the selected time range.

-The number of processing units allocated to the additional pool that are reserved, Reserved over the selected time range.
+The number of processing units allocated to the additional pool that are reserved, Reserved managed server, and not participating in shared memory pools.